 If you become ill while at work, notify your supervisor and contact your personal physician.
 If you become ill at home, don’t return to campus.
 Your personal physician may recommend an evaluation and further testing.
-Point of care diagnostic tests are available to employees at Bailey if your personal physician recommends rapid testing.
+Point of care diagnostic tests are available to employees at Bailey Health Center if your personal physician recommends rapid testing.

 I am a student arriving from a state that the Pennsylvania Department of Health recommends a quarantine.
 What is the College policy?